aka-wq/AWS-Project-2---Akash/README.md

--The CloudWatch dashboard, named " grp6-prt2-anmlcnvn-lstfnd-DAP_DASH-karthik" includes:
+-The CloudWatch dashboard, named " grp4-prt2-anmlcnvn-lstfnd-DAP_DASH-akash" includes:
  •	Estimated Charges: Features a meter which shows the current estimates of costs.
  •	Number of Objects: Mostly contains a graph to describe the count of objects over time.
  •	Bucket Size in Bytes: It clears an understanding to depict the size of the bucket in byte so that it will be convenient to mention about the storage usage.
- •	Alam: An alarm named “grp6-prt2-anmlcnvn-lstfnd-alarm-karthik” is raised for certain limit like number of objects or even estimated charges.
+ •	Alarm: An alarm named “grp4-prt2-anmlcnvn-lstfnd-alarm-akash” is raised for certain limit like number of objects or even estimated charges.
 This means that beyond the limits, the system has a capacity to send an email alert to encourage active monitoring.

 ![Screenshot (183)](https://github.com/user-attachments/assets/fabae73b-99d9-4c92-9a04-7561e6c4213e)